Portable heater reviews: Features explained

-We tested each heater to see whether it achieved the full claimed power.
+We've tested each heater reviewed at the Which? test lab to see whether it achieved the full claimed power.
 We found that some heaters don't - you can read our product-by-product portable heater reviews to find out which models were, and which weren't, as powerful as they claimed to be.

 In the case of oil-filled heaters, once the oil inside reaches a certain temperature, the heater switches itself off for a while until the oil cools.
 Then it switches itself on again.
 The heater appears to be on throughout this process and is still hot, but this on/off nature of some heaters means that maximum claimed power, and therefore heating potential, isn’t achieved.